SwissOpenEM/swissopenem.github.io/documentation/admin/installation/globus.md

 ## Introduction

-Globus is the preferred method for transferring data from your facility to PSI.
-If you are not transferring data (eg for ETHZ, who use the [ScopeMArchiver](https://github.com/SwissOpenEM/ScopeMArchiver)), then this step can be skipped.
+OpenEM leverages [Globus](https://www.globus.org) for transferring data from facilities to PSI.

+{: .box-note}
+If you are not transferring data to PSI (e.g. for ETHZ which uses the [ETHZ Archiving Service](https://github.com/SwissOpenEM/ScopeMArchiver)), please refer to its documentation.

 In this step you will install [Globus Connect Server](https://docs.globus.org/globus-connect-server/v5/) (GCS) on a system with access to your facility data.
 This can be a transfer server or a VM which mounts the facility data.
 It should have a good network connection, ideally a 10Gbps connection to both the facility and the SWITCH internet backbone.